Master of Arts (M.A.)

 Goals and Focus of the Program

 The Master of Arts in Curriculum & Instruction program focuses on curriculum development, teaching strategies, and integration of technology into teaching throughout the curriculum.
-Candidates will gain in-depth knowledge of the relationship between teaching and learning as well as how to use that knowledge in developing curriculum.
-There are courses to develop the student-centered, backward-designed curriculum plans intended to meet the needs of all students including second language learners and special needs students as well as courses on learning styles, assessment, reading, and using technology to create a backdrop for developing appropriate student-centered curriculum plans.
+Students will gain in-depth knowledge of the relationship between teaching and learning as well as how to use that knowledge in developing curriculum.
+Courses are designed to develop student-centered, backward-designed curriculum plans intended to meet the needs of all students including second language learners and students with disabilities.
+Courses also address learning styles, assessment, reading, and integrating technology into student-centered curriculum plans.

 Program Design

 The Master of Arts in Curriculum and Instruction program follows a cohort instructional model with a fully online delivery structure.
-Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four hour class period.
-Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites

-Candidates in the Master of Arts in Curriculum & Instruction program must have a Bachelor’s degree from a regionally-accredited institution with a minimum GPA of 2.50; one-year of full-time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Students in the Master of Arts in Curriculum & Instruction program must have a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.50; one-year of full-time, contracted teaching experience, and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome

-The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
-Upon completion of this program, candidates will have earned a Master of Arts in Curriculum & Instruction.
-This is not a certificate, licensure or endorsement program.
+The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a course-embedded capstone project as a university requirement.
+Upon completion of this program, students will have earned a Master of Arts in Curriculum & Instruction.
+This is not a certificate, licensure, or endorsement program.

 Plan of Study